CodeItQuick/CodeItQuick.github.io/_posts/2023-11-07-getting-the-view-and-controller-right.md

 ---
 layout: post
 name: Adapter Layer Explained
-description: The adapter layer in hexagonal architecture combines the controller and view, retrieving data from the service and domain layers and facilitating various functionalities like web applications, mobile apps, and email.
+description: The adapter layer in hexagonal architecture combines the controller and view, retrieving data from the service and domain layers.
 image: adaptable_zombie.webp
 tags: theory all
 ---